Wondering what activities and attractions you can’t miss in the City of Trees? Our guide to the best things to do in Sacramento is just what you need!

 The iconic California Gold Rush began within Sacramento at Swiss immigrant John Sutter’s sawmill in 1848.
 Numerous historical buildings and sites, such as the Railroad Museum and the State Capitol, draw in history buffs from all over to glimpse local history.

 And if you’re not a history buff, that’s okay!
-That won’t stop Sacramento from impressing you with its enigmatic and thrilling attractions.
+That won’t stop Sacramento from impressing you with its enigmatic and thrilling attractions as it is still one of the best places to visit in California.

 The city is full of classy cocktail bars, hip breweries, fine-dining restaurants, lively basketball games at the Golden 1 Center, and scenic nature trails such as the American River Bike Trail that stretches from Old Sacramento to Folsom (also known as the Jedediah Smith Memorial Trail).